 American Credit Cards Don’t Work in Cuba

-Although Americans are now allowed to visit Cuba, the laws governing credit card banks in the country still haven’t caught up.
-Credit and debit cards from banks in the United States will not work anywhere in Cuba.
+Although Americans are now allowed to visit Cuba, the laws governing credit card use in the country still haven’t caught up.
+Almost all credit and debit cards issued from banks in the United States will not work anywhere in Cuba.
 What’s worse is that stories abound of travelers having their cards frozen and confiscated while traveling in the country.
 Which is why …

 You’ll Need to Bring Plenty of Cash

-Without the ability to make ATM withdrawals in Cuba, Americans need to carry plenty of money (approximately $50-100 USD per person per day) to last the duration of their trip.
-Remember: if you run out of cash in the middle of your trip, you’re out of luck!
-While this makes Americans an easy target for pickpockets and thieves, incidents of crime in Cuba are rare.
+Without the ability to make ATM withdrawals in Cuba, Americans need to carry plenty of money (approximately USD $50-100 per person per day) to last the duration of their trip.
+Remember: If you run out of cash in the middle of your trip, you’re out of luck!
+While this theoretically makes Americans easy marks for pickpockets and thieves, incidents of crime in Cuba are rare.
 Larger, upscale hotels always offer in-room wall safes, and smaller hotels and casa particulares (guesthouses) often provide them as well.

 Cuba Has Two Currencies

 To further complicate things, Cuba has two currencies.
-Locals rely on the Cuban Peso (CUP) while tourists use the Cuban Convertible Peso (CUC).
+Locals rely on the Cuban Peso (CUP) while foreign tourists use the Cuban Convertible Peso (CUC).
 CUCs (known locally as “cooks”) are pegged to the American dollar at a 1:1 exchange rate.
 To the untrained foreign eye, however, the two notes look similar.
 Be sure, whenever exchanging money, that you’re getting CUCs in return.
-Scams abound of hustlers exchanging American dollars for lesser CUPs (as of April 2017, 1 CUP = less than $0.05 USD).
+Scams abound involving hustlers exchanging American dollars for lesser CUPs.
+For reference, as of July 2019, 1 CUP = less than USD $0.04.

 Health Insurance Is Mandatory for Foreign Visitors

-By American standards, life in Cuba can appear frustratingly slow.
+By American standards, life in Cuba can feel frustratingly slow.
 The country — particularly outside of Havana — has a long way to go toward full modernization.
 Things break down regularly, whether it’s the taxi you’re in, the ice machine at the restaurant, or the hot water for your shower.
-So, it’s important to be patient and don’t expect everything to go exactly as planned.
+So, it’s important to be patient and not expect everything to go exactly as planned.
 Because it won’t.
 Just chalk it up as a memorable part of the journey.